 Further adjustments are then applied:

 - Impacts on P&L which do not affect the capital position are reintegrated into profit: goodwill and intangible assets impairment, impairment of deferred tax assets that rely on future profitability and do not arise from temporary differences net of associated tax liabilities, reclassifications from other comprehensive income into profit.

 - The JSTs will consider any items of an exceptional or technical nature whose inclusion or exclusion has a material impact on a bank’s P&L (e.g. badwill).

 - Distributions related to AT1 instruments charged against equity are to be deducted from profits.

-Which criteria will be used in the supervisory assessment informing the dialogue between banks and JSTs on the prudent level of intended distribution?
+Which are the criteria for the supervisory assessment informing the dialogue between banks and JSTs on the prudent level of intended distribution?

 Why is the ECB reiterating its expectations for banks to reduce variable remuneration payments?

 Following the letter sent on 28 July, the ECB sent a new letter to banks on 15 December 2020 to convey and reiterate its supervisory expectations on variable remuneration, in the light of the persistent level of economic uncertainty triggered by the coronavirus pandemic.
 This measure follows the same objectives as the other related ECB supervisory measures (e.g. the recommendation on dividend distributions) implemented in response to the coronavirus pandemic: enabling institutions to continue to support the economy to the fullest extent possible while maintaining their capital levels and capacity to withstand the impact of expected financial distress.
 The ECB also invited banks to reflect on the reputational impact of the payment of variable remuneration in the current crisis context, in particular in relation to cases involving large individual amounts.

 You have asked banks to adopt extreme moderation with regard to variable remuneration payments until 30 September 2021.
 What are the precise supervisory expectations and how should banks apply them?